peptides_direct

 An HPLC purity of 99 percent is a good sign, but not the full picture.
 It reflects organic impurities, not the peptide content and not contaminants such as heavy metals or endotoxin.
 A complete picture needs several mutually independent tests.

-We deliberately rely on two clearly separated layers:
+We deliberately rely on three clearly separated layers:

-- Our own independent test (Liquilabs): we send selected batches ourselves to a separate EU lab for a full safety panel.
-Here we are the client, and the results can be checked online on the lab's server.
+3. Our own commissioned test (Liquilabs): for selected batches we go a step further and become the client ourselves, sending the sample to a separate EU lab for a full safety panel.
+The results can be checked online on the lab's server.

 Why this matters in the EU

 The gray peptide market runs on claims without evidence.
-Our approach is the opposite: one manufacturer CoA per batch, plus our own independent panel test on top, both verifiable online.
+Our approach is the opposite: every batch carries a manufacturer CoA, a number of batches carry an additional independent third-party test, and for selected products we commission a full safety panel ourselves at Liquilabs, all verifiable online.
 You do not have to take our word for it, you can check it.

 What Liquilabs tests for us

-Liquilabs is an independent lab in Prague.
+Liquilabs is an independent lab in Czechia.
 There we commission a full safety panel for selected batches, going well beyond identity and purity.

 The panel in detail